Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/kernels.rst

 &&&&&&&&&&

-Next, we introduce the functions to evaluate the kernels.
-Here we have three types of functions.
+Next, we introduce the functions evaluating kernels.
+We have three types of functions.
 The first version simply calculates the kernel value given two inputs.
 The second computes the kernel evaluation of two batches of inputs.
 Here, the inner product between all points of the first and second batch is calculated in Hilbert space.
 Thus, the resulting type is a matrix of inner products -- a block of the kernel Gram matrix.
 The third version takes two batches as well but also a state object.
-The state is a data structure which allows the kernel to store intermediate results of the evaluation of the kernel value.
+The state is a data structure which allows the kernel to store intermediate results of the evaluation of the kernel values.
 These can later be reused in the computation of the derivatives.
 Thus, when derivatives are to be computed, this latter version must be called beforehand to fill the state object with the correct values.
 There is no version of the derivative with two single inputs, because this is a rare use case.
 If still needed, batches of size one should be used.

 With this in mind, we now present the list of functions for ``eval``, including the convenience ``operator()``.
 Let in the following ``I`` be a ``ConstInputReference``